Arthur6890/Arthur6890/README.md

 ### Hello there!
-Welcome to my Github Profile
+Welcome to my GitHub Profile
 ## My name's Arthur, but you can call me Ramos.

-I am graduating in Information Systems from the Federal University of Minas Gerais, and I intend to start a master's degree in 2025, my favorite areas of activity are: Front End, Back End, Mobile Development, and Cybersecurity.
+I'm a Brazil 🇧🇷 based software engineer at <a href="https://www.flashapp.com.br/" target="_blank"> Flash Beneficios </a> graduating in Information Systems from the Federal University of Minas Gerais, one of the most renowned universities in latin america and I intend to start a master's degree in 2025, my favorite areas of activity are: Front End, Back End, Mobile Development, and Cybersecurity.

-- 🦩 Front End Developer and Software Engineer at  <a href="https://www.flashapp.com.br/" target="_blank"> Flash Beneficios </a> 🦩

 &nbsp;